corsairmarks/more_standard_districts/mod/README.md

 ## Known Issues

-Overriding a game object causes the game to write a line to its error.log file, expect to see fourteen errors like these:
+Overriding a game object causes the game to write a line to its error.log file, expect to see thirteen errors like these:

 ```
-[00:09:59][game_singleobjectdatabase.h:165]: Object with key: planet_researchers already exists, using the one at  file: common/economic_categories/01_more_standard_districts_economic_category_overrides.txt line: 1
 [00:10:01][game_singleobjectdatabase.h:165]: Object with key: col_research already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 6
 [00:10:01][game_singleobjectdatabase.h:165]: Object with key: col_bureau already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 50
 [00:10:01][game_singleobjectdatabase.h:165]: Object with key: col_bureau_spiritualist already exists, using the one at  file: common/colony_types/01_more_standard_districts_colony_type_overrides.txt line: 120